Passengers of the Titanic: First Class

-Second class
+Second Class

 The Titanic instrumental musicians, led by Wallace Hartley, were employed as crew, but given second-class accommodations.

 Second-class passengers were leisure tourists, academics, members of the clergy, and middle-class British and American families.
-The ship's musicians travelled in second-class accommodations; they were not counted as members of the crew, but were employed by an agency under contract to the White Star Line.
+The ship's musicians traveled in second-class accommodations; they were not counted as members of the crew, but were employed by an agency under contract to the White Star Line.
 The average ticket price for an adult second-class passenger was £13. and for many of these passengers, their travel experience on the Titanic was akin to travelling first class on smaller liners.
 Second-class passengers had their own library and the men had access to a private smoking room.
 Second-class children could read the children's books provided in the library or play deck quoits and shuffleboard on the second-class promenade.
 Twelve-year-old Ruth Becker passed the time by pushing her two-year-old brother Richard around the enclosed promenade in a stroller provided by the White Star Line.